-1. Describe the effect these regulations will have on your own community, particularly on mixed-use and commercial areas where mixed use is becoming mixed abuse.
-Include impact on residences and offices as well as on the livability and character of your neighborhood, and the skyline of the city.
+1. Describe the effect these regulations will have on your own community, particularly on mixed-use and commercial areas where mixed use could become mixed abuse.
+Include the impact on residences and offices as well as on the livability and character of your neighborhood, and the skyline of the city.

-2. Call for a ban on the construction of all new billboards in our beautiful national city.
-The Supreme Court has upheld the right of local governments to regulate the size and placement of signs as a land use issue.
-The District can ban additional billboards as it did 80 years ago.
-Thousands of municipalities have banned construction of new billboards because they understand that beauty, not electronic billboard blight, is good for business: 386 communities in Texas including Houston, Amarillo, Austin, El Paso, Ft.
-Worth, Galveston and San Antonio; 287 cities and counties in the FL (representing more than one-half of Florida local governments) including Jacksonville, St. Petersburg, Tampa Bay; Los Angeles, San Francisco, San Diego, and San Jose, CA; Denver and Greeley, CO to name but a few.
+2. Call on the city to stop construction of all new billboards in our beautiful national city.
+The Supreme Court has upheld the right of local governments to regulate the size, lighting and placement of signs as a land use issue.
+The District can stop construction of additional billboards as it did 80 years ago.
+Thousands of municipalities have stopped construction of new billboards because they understand that beauty, not electronic billboard blight, is good for business including 386 communities in Texas such as Houston, Amarillo, Austin, El Paso, Ft.
+Worth, Galveston and San Antonio; 287 cities and counties in the FL (representing more than one-half of Florida local governments) such as Jacksonville, St. Petersburg, Tampa Bay; Los Angeles, San Francisco, San Diego, and San Jose, CA; Denver and Greeley, CO to name but a few.

-3. E-mail written comments to:
+3. E-mail or send written comments to both emails below by no later than JULY 13, 2015: